-18. Driving at Work - Minibus Procedure and Personal Driving
+25. Driving at Work - Minibus Procedure and Personal Driving

-It is the responsibility of the staff member to ensure they adhere to the Driving at Work policy and Minibus procedures where they are required to drive either a College or personal vehicle
+It is the responsibility of the staff member to ensure they adhere to the Driving at Work policy and Minibus procedures where they are required to drive either a College or personal vehicle under the requirements of their role with the College.
+Key points of these policies include, but are not limited to:

-- Submitting their driving licence for annual review - Reporting any driving violations, points or bans to the Estates or HR Teams - Ensuring drivers hold the correct licence for the vehicle they intend to use - Minibus drivers have completed minibus training and attend refresher courses - Driving no longer than 2-hours and ensuring adequate rest time - Zero tolerance attitude towards driving under the influence of drugs or alcohol
+- Submitting their driving licence for annual review - Reporting any driving violations, points or bans to the Estates or People Management - Ensuring drivers hold the correct licence for the vehicle they intend to use - Minibus drivers have completed minibus training and attend refresher courses - Driving no longer than 2-hours and ensuring adequate rest time - Zero tolerance attitude towards driving under the influence of drugs or alcohol